Guzpenha/Ecological-Inference-on-social-data/README.md

-# Ecological inference, a comparison of methods on social data
+# Analysis of Ecological Inference methods on social data

 ## Abstract